kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 - [Bouncers register as new instances on pod restarts](https://github.com/crowdsecurity/crowdsec/issues/3663).
 - Agents register as new machines on pod restarts.

-I think this happens as its "registering" as a new instance of the bouncer each time, and runs into naming conflicts.
+I think this happens as its "re-registering" as a new instance of the bouncer each time, and runs into naming conflicts.

 #### GO SDK Improvements
 - Better documentation for metrics integration